 Once you’ve made your selections for each section, you can hit ‘Create Dataset’.

 Now your dataset is created, you can begin creating tables for your project.
-But wait, what is a table (other than where you eat your meals)?
-Good question!
 A table in BigQuery consists of data records.
 Each record is composed of a column.

 There are three different types of tables in BigQuery:

 These are backed by the native BigQuery storage.
 Native tables allow a user to import full data into BigQuery.
 These can take longer to create and incur greater costs (you’re storing more data within the cloud).

 These are tables that deal with data that is stored externally outside of BigQuery.
 They are quicker to create than native tables, and don’t incur any extra costs.
 On the negative side, queries for external tables can take longer than native tables.
 This is especially the case if your external tables are storing large files.

 This is a virtual table that is defined by a SQL query (used to pull important information from databases).
 With a view, you can set up default settings, so you don’t have to repeat them in future queries.
 Views are read-only, information cannot be edited, updated or deleted.